vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 If the network parameter `transfer.minTransferQuantumMultiple` is modified, this modification is applied immediately on, i.e., transfers are accepted/rejected according to the new parameter.
 This holds for both increase and decrease. (<a name="0057-TRAN-061" href="#0057-TRAN-061">0057-TRAN-061</a>)

+A recurring transfer to a reward account with entity scope set to individuals and individual scope set to `INDIVIDUAL_SCOPE_AMM` will only be divided amongst AMM parties based on their score in the relevant metric (<a name="0057-TRAN-070" href="#0057-TRAN-070">0057-TRAN-070</a>)